 PUBLICATION ETHICS AND MALPRACTICE STATEMENT

-Economics and Finance journal is committed to upholding the highest standards of publication ethics and takes all possible measures against publication malpractice, in accordance with the COPE Core Practices.
+Economics and Finance journal is committed to upholding the highest standards of publication ethics and takes all possible measures against publication malpractice, in accordance with the COPE Core Practices (Committee on Publication Ethics).
 This document outlines the policies and duties for all parties involved in the publication process.

 DUTIES OF EDITORS